Electricity Generation and CO2 Emissions

 Electricity generation methods

 • Fossil fuel-fired power plants: they burn fossil fuels (mainly and natural gas) or (household or plant waste).
-The combustion produces steam, which rotates a turbine connected to a generator, which converts the mechanical movement into electrical energy. and gas plants are the most common and the biggest CO2 emitters.
+The combustion produces steam, which rotates a turbine connected to a generator, which converts the mechanical movement into electrical energy.
+Coal and gas plants are the most common and the biggest CO2 emitters.
 Oil, in the form of fuel oil, is seldom used in the industry to generate electricity.

 • Nuclear power plants: is produced by the fission of -235 or plutonium-239 atoms in a reactor.
 In this case too, steam drives the rotation of a turbo generator.